jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### Add an in-line policy to CodeBuild Role

 At this stage, Codebuild IAM role is not yet created.
-So, **Just Remember to add the following in-line policy** to the CodeBuild role when it gets as part of CodeBuild project configuration.
-This will allow CodeBuild to access to the SSM parameters that we've just created.
+So, **Just Remember to add the following in-line policy** to the CodeBuild role when it gets created as part of CodeBuild project configuration.
+This will allow CodeBuild to access to the AWS SSM parameters that we've just created.

 (Of course alternatively, you can create a Codebuild role in advance for you to use at the stage when you create the build project.)

+Below is a sample in-line policy in JSON format.

 ``` bash
 {